obs-gh-jaydave/redis-sfdc-and-aws-cur-observe-integration/README.md

 - Fetching Salesforce data (Accounts, Opportunities)
 - Processing AWS Cost and Usage Reports (CUR)
 - Transforming and standardizing the data
-- Sending the data to Observe.io for analytics and monitoring
+- Sending the data to Observe for analytics and monitoring

 ## Architecture